About arc42

 Technical context

-The application is deployed using Docker with Azure.
+The application is deployed using Docker with Oracle.
 The whole application: The user interacts with the front-end of the application.
-It will be a SpringBoot project that will contain the user interfaces and ask the other parts of the application the different data that it needs.
+It will be a SpringBoot project called webapp that will contain the user interfaces and ask the other parts/services of the application the different data that it needs.
 So, it acts as a Controller.

 The services will be: